RedVoxInc/redvox-python-sdk/README.md

 ## Changelog

-### 3.0.0a18 (2020-11-xx)
+### 3.0.0a18 (2020-11-09)

-* Added BATTERY, POWER_STATE, INTERNAL_TEMPERATURE, NETWORK, AVAILABLE_RAM,
-CELL_SERVICE, AVAILABLE_DISK sensors to the reader
-* todo: STATION_HEALTH as sensor type to consolidate above into one sensor with the same sample rate and source (station_metrics)
+* STATION_HEALTH as sensor type to consolidate battery health, power state, internal temperature, network health, available disk space and RAM, and cell service status into one sensor with the same sample rate and source (station_metrics)
-* todo: converting time sync data or analysis into station module
+* Time sync data has been added to the station object

 ### 3.0.0a17 (2020-11-04)